Master's Programme in Chemical, Biochemical and Materials Engineering - Chemical and Process Engineering

 Core scientific and engineering knowledge:

 - Comprehensive knowledge of transport phenomena (heat, mass and momentum transfer) in single and multiphase systems, and general knowledge of their molecular origin.
-Knowledge of mutual interactions of the relevant transport phenomena in chemical processes, and how processes should be designed to ensure desired fluid flow.
+Knowledge of mutual interactions of the relevant transport phenomena in chemical processes, and how processes should be designed to meet desired production capacity requirements and to ensure sustainable, energy and cost efficient processes.

-- Comprehensive knowledge of chemical kinetics and catalysis in various fields related to chemical process industries, such as in oil refining and petrochemicals, polymer reaction technology and biomaterial conversions.
+- Comprehensive knowledge of chemical kinetics and catalysis in various chemical process industry fields, such as in oil refining and petrochemicals, polymer reaction technology and biomaterial conversions.
 A general knowledge in the related fields, such as biocatalysis and metals production.

-- Knowledge about applied thermodynamics, phase equilibrium and physical property calculations, and their relation to conversion and separation process design.
+- Comprehensive knowledge about applied thermodynamics, phase equilibrium and physical property calculations, and their relation to conversion and separation process design.

-- Understand process dynamics, automation and control, and their connection to process design and integration.
+- Capability to design process control, monitoring and automation systems by taking into account process dynamics phenomena and understand their connection to process design and integration.

-- Understand societal, economical, and environmental effects of process and plant design decisions and responsibilities related to Chemical Engineering discipline.
+- Capability to consider societal, economical, and environmental effects of process and plant design decisions and responsibilities related to Chemical Engineering discipline.

 Core scientific and engineering skills (the students should be able to apply knowledge in these):

-- Study experimentally reactor and separation process performance, operate them safely and in a controlled manner, gather and analyze data and evaluate process unit performance.
-Understand connection between various processing steps from a chemical production point of view.
+- Develop chemical reaction engineering and separation process performances, operate them safely and in a controlled manner, gather and analyze data and evaluate process unit performance.
+To understand connection between various processing steps from a chemical production point of view.

 - Model, analyze, design, and optimize chemical processes with the help of modern tools.